Centos and Red Hat notes, part 3

 grep is the main command for browsing file contents.

-• -d is for directories for when the input file is a directory (ie, what do you want to do with subdirectories: read them like a normal file (default but will throw error when it’s a directory not a file), skip them, or recurse through subdirectories)
+-iis for case insensitive-dis for directories for when the input file is a directory (ie, what do you want to do with subdirectories: read them like a normal file (default but will throw error when it’s a directory not a file), skip them, or recurse through subdirectories)-ris for recursive (equivalent to-d recurse)-lor--files-with-matcheswill suppress normal output; instead print the name of each input file from which output would normally have been printed.-Lor--files-wihtout-matchesSuppress normal output; instead print the name of each input file from which no output would normally have been printed.-sor--no-messagesSuppress error messages about nonexistent or unreadable files.-qfor quiet

 The first command will find all files within /etc/* that contain the text chrony (case insensitive)